IDA-RE-things/IDA-RE-things/README.md

   Returned to Chrome-based browsers stuff in 2024 and created my project: https://github.com/IDA-RE-things/Chrome-xp-api-adapter/releases

 ### Other:
-- `Far manager` and plugins rework.
+- `Far manager` and plugins rework.:
+  - reworked FileCopyEx plugin to improve Created/Modified/Accessed Times transfer for directories and files, etc.
+  - developed Copy/Move of NTFS sparse files feature for standard File Copy Dialog (2024 y).
+Now I'm use it.
+  - other FAR plugins rework and improvements.

 - R/E extending/bugfixing in binary code of Windows desktop Applications.

 - and other (not in my memory now) ....